 Collective Composting Lab

 The humus material made here will be used during the recultivation of Óbuda Island.
-In addition to the mobile compost, there will also be a 'visual lab' where the composting process will be presented in a scientific way.
+In addition to the mobile compost, there was a 'visual lab' where the composting process was presented in a scientific way.

 This year we will prepare a public sustainability report.
 We’d like to use this to keep track and monitor our progress as well as, allow others to glance at our data and learn more about how effective our policies and measures have been.